Some people are not counted as adult residents if they fall into certain categories.

 The following people are disregarded when we count the number of adults in the property:

-You need to be permanently resident in hospital with no plans to move back to your previous home.
+You need to be permanently resident in a Residential care home, nursing home or hospice with no plans to move back to your previous home.

 Residential care home, nursing home and hospice residents